matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 existing ones to zkSync Era.
 For a lower-level approach, download our compiler binaries via the links above and use their CLI interfaces.

-**Learn more about how to install and configure these plugins in the links below:**
+### Installing and configuring plugins

+Add the plugins below to the Hardhat's config file to compile new projects or migrate existing ones to zkSync Era.
+For a lower-level approach, download our compiler binaries [links above](#ir-compilers) and use their CLI interfaces.

 - [hardhat-zksync-solc documentation](../../api/hardhat/hardhat-zksync-solc.md)
 - [hardhat-zksync-vyper documentation](../../api/hardhat/hardhat-zksync-vyper.md)

 ::: warning
-Using compilers running in Docker images - which are no longer released - is not recommended.
+- Using compilers running in Docker images is no longer supported.
-Instead, use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary.
+- Instead, use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary.
 :::